 Christian Horner says Adrian Newey departure not reason behind Red Bull collapse

-Max Verstappen has seen his world championship lead reduced to 62 points by McLaren’s Lando Norris.
+Max Verstappen has seen his world championship lead reduced to 62 points by Lando Norris

 Support truly